ahmadawais/WP-Salts-Update-CLI/README.md

 ## 🙌 Usage

-Just run 'wpsucli' and it will update the salts for every wp-config.php file on your server or PC.
+Just run `wpsucli` and it will update the salts for every `wp-config.php` file on your server or PC.

+## 🎯 Changelog

+### Version 1.0.0 2017-02-26
+- First version.